polygon-city/building-database-kml-importer/README.md

 # Polygon City KML Importer

+## Using batches

+The concept of batched uploads is still very new and the approach is flimsy at best, though it works.
+It's important to know how to use batches otherwise you may end up duplicating buildings on Polygon City.

+__If you're adding a new batch of buildings:__ make sure the `batchID` config string is empty and the importer will create a new batch on Polygon City.

+__If you're continuing an existing batch:__ make sure the `batchID` config option is set to the ID string you received previously when uploading a new batch.
+This will ensure that only buildings not already added are uploaded. _Be sure this is correct as otherwise the buildings will be added to Polygon City again but using a different batch ID - they will be duplicated._

 ## Importing a KML file of collada models into Polygon City

 * Double-check the collada files are valid and single buildings